Chart Color Schemes

 Eastwood displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Eastwood's dwelling structure, as per the latest Census, consisted of 53.2% houses and 46.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 42.9% houses and 57.1% other dwellings.
-Home ownership in Eastwood stood at 31.1%, with mortgaged dwellings at 29.2% and rented ones at 39.7%.
-The median monthly mortgage repayment was $2,750, higher than Sydney metro's $2,600.
+Home ownership in Eastwood was at 31.1%, with mortgaged dwellings at 29.2% and rented ones at 39.7%.
+The median monthly mortgage repayment in Eastwood was $2,750, higher than Sydney metro's $2,600.
 The median weekly rent figure in Eastwood was $450, compared to Sydney metro's $460.
 Nationally, Eastwood's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing